davidfreitas51/LockBox/README.md

 email verification via code.
 Both the website and API are part of the project.

 ## Technologies
-Some of the technologies adopted in the whole are:
+Some of the technologies adopted in the whole project are:
 - C# / .NET
 - ASP.NET Core
 - API REST